-It's hard to resist the aroma of garlic bread with all of its buttery and garlicky goodness!
-This simple recipe will show you just how easy it is to make at home with a few simple ingredients.
+It's hard to resist the aroma of garlic bread with all its buttery and garlicky goodness!
+This simple recipe will show you how easy it is to enjoy homemade garlic bread any time.

 With just a few basic ingredients, the aroma of garlic bread will be wafting from your oven in no time.

-- Spread the butter mixture in a thin even layer over both halves of the ciabatta.
+- Spread the butter mixture in a thin layer over both halves of the ciabatta.
 Initially, it may seem like there isn't enough butter, but it will melt into the bread wonderfully without being overly greasy.
-(I tested this recipe with larger quantities of butter, which always resulted in an excess of melted butter pooling on the bottom of the baking sheet.)
+(I tested this recipe with larger quantities of butter, which always resulted in excess melted butter pooling on the bottom of the baking sheet.)

 Yes!
 Spread the butter mixture on the bread, place it on a sheet pan, and freeze for 20-30 minutes until the butter mixture is solid.
-Wrap the bread with plastic wrap, then aluminum foil - or place in a freezer-safe bag.
+Wrap the bread with plastic wrap, then cover it with aluminum foil or place it in a freezer-safe bag.
 Freeze for up to 3 months.
+To bake, unwrap the bread, place it on a baking pan, and bake at 375℉ for 20-25 minutes or until warmed through.

-To reheat, place the foil-wrapped bread in a 350-degree oven and bake for 15-20 minutes or until warmed through.
+Leftovers can be wrapped tightly in aluminum foil and stored in the fridge for up to 3 days.
+To reheat, place the foil-wrapped bread in a preheated oven at 350℉ and bake for 15-20 minutes or until warmed through.

-What to serve with garlic bread
+What to Serve with Garlic Bread

 Ciabatta Garlic Bread